 The secret might be hiding high in the Berkshire Mountains or deep in the evergreen woods.
 It might have something to do with the Housatonic or Konkapot Rivers, or the hills and fields that reach toward the Appalachian Trail.
 Whatever the source of the mystery, western Massachusetts has always attracted great innovators and iconoclastic thinkers.
 Great Barrington—the home of Bard Academy—and the area around it have been where writers, activists, artists, and intellectuals come to change our culture.

-This is where Sojourner Truth fought for Abolition and women’s rights.
+This is where Sojourner Truth fought for women’s rights and the abolition of slavery.
 It was the home of the great African-American scholar and intellectual W.E.B.
 Du Bois.
 Herman Melville wrote Moby Dick here, right near where his friend Nathaniel Hawthorne penned masterpieces of his own.
 It’s where Emily Dickinson wrote and Sylvia Plath studied.

 The Boston Symphony Orchestra spends its summers here performing great works at Tanglewood.
 It’s where visionary musicians like saxophonist and composer Archie Shepp have made enduring and challenging work, and it’s been home to influential, avant-garde bands like Dinosaur Jr., Sebadoh, and Sonic Youth.